Aftermath of the Falklands War: Visit of Pope John Paul II

 In May 1982, Pope John Paul II carried out a long-scheduled visit to the United Kingdom.
 In view of the crisis it was decided that this should be balanced with an unscheduled trip to Argentina in June.
 It is contended that his presence and words spiritually prepared Argentines for a possible defeat, contrary to the propaganda issued by the Junta.
 He returned to Argentina in 1987 after the return of democratic government.

 Military analysis

 Argentine military Cemetery on East Falkland (2013).

-Militarily, the Falklands conflict remains the largest air-naval combat operation between modern forces since the end of the Second World War.
+Militarily, the Falklands conflict remains one of the largest major conflicts since the end of the Second World War.
+It was the first major naval campaign of the 'missile age' and is considered the largest amphibious operation since the Korean War.
 As such, it has been the subject of intense study by military analysts and historians.
-The most significant "lessons learned" include the vulnerability of surface ships to anti-ship missiles and submarines, the challenges of coordinating logistical support for a long-distance projection of power, and reconfirmation of the role of tactical air power, including the use of helicopters.
+Significant "lessons learned" include the vulnerability of surface ships to anti-ship missiles and submarines, the challenges of coordinating logistical support for a long-distance projection of power, and reconfirmation of the role of tactical air power, including the use of helicopters.
+Additionally, it offers lessons in the areas of "force projection", "forcible entry" and "expeditionary warfare".